wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 ## Azure Express Route on-prem networking

+<a target="_blank" href="https://app.pluralsight.com/course-player?clipId=81b6ab57-edd1-4bd4-a32b-9d847466e13f">VIDEO</a>:
 <strong>Azure ExpressRoute</strong> routes traffic through dedicated private connections between the on-premises network and Azure rather than going over the public internet.
 This achieves greater resilience, faster speeds, higher security, and lower latency.
 But it's considered expensive.

-ExpressRoute can exist alongside any of your current site-to-site, point-to-site, or VPN-to-VPN connections.
+ExpressRoute can exist alongside current site-to-site, point-to-site, or VPN-to-VPN connections.

 ExpressRoute must have a private connection provided by a connectivity partner in one of three ExpressRoute connectivity types: